Legal Guidance for Forney Residents in Family Law Matters and Injury Claims

 When dealing with the death of a loved one, you may need a compassionate advocate who knows the probate process and can help you understand how it unfolds.
 I offer legal assistance throughout probate proceedings.
 During this process, the goal is to make sure an estate pays any bills owed and that assets are distributed to beneficiaries properly, whether named in a will or in the absence of a will, pursuant to Texas law.
 I also assist my clients with matters regarding guardianship, wills, and powers of attorney for the elderly.Consult a Dallas Attorney Experienced in Civil Litigation

 If you need a capable Dallas lawyer for an injury claim or another civil matter, contact my office today.
 I represent individuals in Rockwall and Kaufman Counties, as well as across Texas, in family law cases, negligence lawsuits, consumer litigation, and probate matters.
-Call 972-564-2050 or contact us online to set up a free consultation regarding your situation.
+Call 972-564-2050 or contact us online to set up a free consultation with a Kaufman County divorce lawyer regarding your situation.